La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab2.md

-How do you say the number two?
+How do you say <span class="latex">the number two</span>?
 Any set with two members can be put in 1-1 correspondence with any other such set, but not with a set with different count; this forms an equivalence relation that segregates sets by count.
-Among the ways to define the number two the one that fits best in _gua\spi_ is _xu -cu_ , designating this equivalence class.
-All kinds of mathematical objects, such as rational, real, complex and dimensioned numbers, can be produced by various extension maneuvers from these equivalence classes, and can be named in _gua\spi_ by _xu -N_.
+Among the ways to define <span class="latex">the number two</span> the one that fits best in _gua\spi_ is _<span class="latex">xu -cu</span>_ , designating this equivalence class.
+All kinds of mathematical objects, such as rational, real, complex and dimensioned numbers, can be produced by various extension maneuvers from these equivalence classes, and can be named in _gua\spi_ by _<span class="latex">xu -N</span>_.

 >